filafly/filament-icons

 Creating Your Own Icon Set

-This package allows you to create your own icon set implementations, enabling you to integrate any icon library that has a Blade Icons implementation with Filament.
+If you want to create your own implementation manually, this package enables you to integrate any icon library that has a Blade Icons implementation with Filament.
 Here's how to get started:

 Requirements